KoralleB/CA_Vehicle/README.md

 ### Abstract
 In this project, our objective is to classify vehicles by powertrain type using personal and household level data from the 2019 California Vehicle Survey.
+Two powertrain types are considered: internal combustion engine vehicle (ICEV) represents gasoline, diesel and other traditional fuel types, and electric vehicle (EV), represents alternative fuel vehicles, such as battery electric vehicle, plug-in hybrid electric vehicle, and more.

 In particular, we wish to compare the performance of standard Logistic Regression models to other classification models typically seen in Machine learning to evaluate the potential use of these models in future research.
-In addition to logistic regression (log) models, Random Forests (rf), Nearest Neighbor (knn) algorithm, and Neural Network (nn) are considered.
+In addition to logistic regression (log) models, Random Forests (rf), K-Nearest Neighbors (knn) algorithm, and Neural Network (nn) are considered.
 Class imbalance present in the data poses a potential problem for predictive performance.
 Consequently, adjustments are made and the model performances are investigated both with and without adjustments (oversampling) to see how models handle the class imbalance, and which benefit the most from attempts to correct for the imbalance.

-Highly performed classification methods can benefit policy makers and planners to anticipate the energy demand and infrastructure in California.
+Highly performed classification methods can benefit policy makers and planners to anticipate the energy demand and infrastructure in California raised by electric vehicle users.

 ### Data Source
 [California Vehicle Survey](https://www.energy.ca.gov/data-reports/surveys/california-vehicle-survey)